The Anarchy: Rout of Winchester and siege of Oxford

 With both Stephen and Robert held prisoner, negotiations were held to try to agree a long term peace settlement, but Queen Matilda was unwilling to offer any compromise to the Empress, and Robert refused to accept any offer to encourage him to change sides to Stephen.
-Instead, in November the two sides simply exchanged the two leaders, Stephen returning to his queen, and Robert to the Empress in Oxford.
+Instead, in November the two sides exchanged the two leaders.
 Henry held another church council, which reversed its previous decision and reaffirmed Stephen's legitimacy to rule, and a fresh coronation of Stephen and Matilda occurred at Christmas 1141.
 At the beginning of 1142 Stephen fell ill, and by Easter rumours had begun to circulate that he had died.
-Possibly this illness was the result of his imprisonment the previous year, but he finally recovered and travelled north to raise new forces and to successfully convince Ranulf of Chester to change sides once again.
+Possibly the illness was the result of his imprisonment the previous year, but he recovered and travelled north to raise new forces and to successfully convince Ranulf to change sides once again.
 Stephen then spent the summer attacking some of the new Angevin castles built the previous year, including Cirencester, Bampton and Wareham.

 During mid-1142 Robert returned to Normandy to assist Geoffrey with operations against some of Stephen's remaining followers there; he returned to England later in the year.
-Meanwhile, Matilda came under increased pressure from Stephen's forces and had become surrounded at Oxford.
+Meanwhile, Empress Matilda came under increased pressure from Stephen's forces and had become surrounded at Oxford.
 Oxford was a secure town, protected by walls and the River Isis, but Stephen led a sudden attack across the river, leading the charge and swimming part of the way.
 Once on the other side, the king and his men broke into the town, trapping the Empress in the castle.
-Oxford Castle was a powerful fortress and, rather than storming it, Stephen had to settle down for a long siege, secure in the knowledge that Matilda was now surrounded.
+Oxford Castle was a powerful fortress and rather than storming it, Stephen had to settle down for a long siege, secure in the knowledge that Matilda was surrounded.
 Just before Christmas, the Empress sneaked out of the castle, crossed the icy river on foot and made her escape past the royal army to safety at Wallingford, leaving the castle garrison free to surrender the next day.
 Matilda stayed with Fitz Count for a period, then reestablished her court at Devizes.